Marvel Phase 5: new release dates, cast news, and more

 Here's all the details and release dates in the Marvel Phase 5 line-up

-Now Agatha All Along has come to an end, Marvel Phase 5 is finally entering its final few projects.
-So far in the multiverse-focused chapter we've had some real winners with Loki season 2, Guardians of the Galaxy Vol. 3, and Deadpool and Wolverine.
-There have also been some, uh, less successful outings too with Ant-Man and the Wasp: Quantumania and Secret Invasion failing to impress.
-But the future is still looking bright.
+So far in the multiverse-focused chapter we've had some real winners with Loki season 2, Guardians of the Galaxy Vol. 3, and Agatha All Along.
+Deadpool and Wolverine proved to be a huge box-office hit, too – while the likes of Ant-Man and the Wasp: Quantumania and Secret Invasion failing to impress.
+Nevertheless, the future is still looking bright.

 Marvel Phase 5 release dates